Wallachia: Mircea the Elder to Radu the Great

 Known as Vlad III the Impaler or Vlad III Dracula, he immediately put to death the boyars who had conspired against his father, and was characterized as both a national hero and a cruel tyrant.
 He was cheered for restoring order to a destabilized principality, yet showed no mercy toward thieves, murderers or anyone who plotted against his rule.
 Vlad demonstrated his intolerance for criminals by utilizing impalement as a form of execution.
 Vlad fiercely resisted Ottoman rule, having both repelled the Ottomans and been pushed back several times.

 The Transylvanian Saxons were also furious with him for strengthening the borders of Wallachia, which interfered with their control of trade routes.
 In retaliation, the Saxons distributed grotesque poems of cruelty and other propaganda, demonizing Vlad III Dracula as a drinker of blood.
 These tales strongly influenced an eruption of vampiric fiction throughout the West and, in particular, Germany.
 They also inspired the main character in the 1897 Gothic novel Dracula by Bram Stoker.

-In 1462, Vlad III was defeated by Mehmed the Conqueror's during his offensive at the Night Attack at Târgovişte before being forced to retreat to Târgoviște and accepting to pay an increased tribute.
+In 1462, Vlad III was defeated by Mehmed the Conqueror during his offensive at the Night Attack at Târgovişte before being forced to retreat to Târgoviște and accepting to pay an increased tribute.
 Meanwhile, Vlad III faced parallel conflicts with his brother, Radu cel Frumos, (r.
-1437/1439—1475), and Basarab Laiotă cel Bătrân.
+1437/1439–1475), and Basarab Laiotă cel Bătrân.
 This led to the conquest of Wallachia by Radu, who would face his own struggles with the resurgent Vlad III and Basarab Laiotă cel Bătrân during his 11-year reign.
 Subsequently, Radu IV the Great (Radu cel Mare, who ruled 1495–1508) reached several compromises with the boyars, ensuring a period of internal stability that contrasted his clash with Bogdan III the One-Eyed of Moldavia.